 Celebrate with food and drink

 No festivity is complete without food and drink.
 Put out your favorite beverages or go the more traditional route and serve spiced ale or hard cider.

-Many 12th -night celebrations included a large feast.
-However, you can also keep it simple and serve hors d'oeuvres and traditional cakes.
-King cake, a spice fruitcake, is often associated with 12th night.
-A twist is to bake a single pea and a single bean inside and the participants who find them in the cake are crowned the king and queen for the party.
+A twist is to bake a single pea and a single bean inside, and the participants who find them in the cake are crowned the king and queen for the party.

-While 12th night celebration is not common in the U.S., other countries do celebrate the holiday, some with their own twist.
+While Twelfth Night celebrations are not common in the U.S., other countries do celebrate the holiday, some with their own twist.
 The cake served in Spain is a ring-shaped chocolate cake called roscón.
 In Spain, the festivities often include a fruit tart or brioche bread.

 Not all celebrations focus on the dessert as the traditional food.
-In Mexico, for example, you will find tomales as the food of choice for the festivities.
-In Poland, people enjoy a traditional meal that includes a soup called kutya, borsch and varenyky dumplings, along with sweet or savory pastries called szczodraki.
-In some places in eastern Europe, Epiphany isn't celebrated until January 19 and the celebrations may include a dip in the local lake or river.
+In Mexico, for example, you will find tamales as the food of choice for the festivities.
+In Poland, people enjoy a traditional meal that includes a soup called kutya, borscht and varenyky dumplings, along with sweet or savory pastries called szczodraki.
+In some places in eastern Europe, Epiphany isn't celebrated until January 19, and the celebrations may include a dip in the local lake or river.